MarkStrickland562/GlobysG3ConfigurationToolPlan/README.md

 At the very least, the project will use Firebase for data persistence and project deployment with the possibility of using a relational database management system for data persistence (mySQL or SQL Server).
 In addition, C#/MVC may be used for a service layer.
 React/Redux will be used the User Interface and for managing State.

-The data model will consist of
+The data model will consist of 14 database tables (or JSON objects, depending on how the data is persisted).
+There of those are reference tables (lookup tables) and the other 11 are transactional tables.

 Beyond the Minimal Viable Product, the following features could be added:

 - Configuration of reporting fields.